Short Float: Key Takeaways

 What Is Short Float?

-When you short sell a stock, it’s the opposite of the better-known strategy of going long (buy low, sell high).
+When you short sell a stock, it’s the opposite of going long (buy low, sell high).
 Here, you borrow shares from your broker and sell them.
 Later, you have to buy to cover and give them back to the broker.

 Twice a month, brokers report the number of shares short sellers are borrowing.
 The borrowed shares come from the float.